NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (jyoo at hatci dot com)
+- 2020-03-26: Added feature to allow different line styles, line width, marker type, and marker sizes for the data groups.

 - 2020-02-17: Major revision in converting the function into a custom chart class.
 New feature introduced in R2019b.

 - 2020-02-12: Fixed condition and added error checking for when only one data group is plotted.